A new kinetic theory model of granular flows that incorporates particle stiffness: The soft-sphere kinetic theory model

+where $\phi$ is the solid volume fraction, $e$ is the coefficient of restitution and $g_0$ is the radial distribution function \citep{torquato1995nearest}.
 We assume only binary collisions exist in the system.
-Since collision frequency or the collision probability of each particle $t_f^{-1}=12/d\phi g_0 \sqrt{T_k/\pi}$, the average energy dissipation per collision is
+The collision frequency per particle is equal to the inverse of mean free flight time between two consecutive collisions \citep{duan2017modified},

+$t_f^{-1}$ can be interpreted as the average number of collisions per second for each individual particle.
+The derivation of Eq.(\ref{eq.freq}) can be found in Appendix.
+Within one second, the total number of collisions in the system is $Nt_f^{-1}$. $\Gamma$ is defined as the energy dissipation per second, so the average energy dissipation per collision follows:

-However, the average kinetic energy change during a collision could also be derived based on the restitution coefficient as follows:
+The average kinetic energy change during a collision could also be derived based on the restitution coefficient as follows:

-$\Delta E_i=\frac{1}{4}m(1-e^2)V_i^2$ is the transnational kinetic energy change during a collision.
-Based on equation (\ref{3.14} and \ref{3.15}), both expressions on the right shows the energy dissipation per collision, so we can relate the average normal collision velocity $V_{avg}$ to the kinetic granular temperature $T_k$ by
+$\Delta E_i=\frac{1}{4}m(1-e^2)V_i^2$ is the transnational kinetic energy change during a collision\citep{lun1984kinetic}.
+Since both expressions on the right hand side of Eq.(\ref{3.14}) and Eq.(\ref{3.15}) are the energy dissipation per collision and they must be equal, we can relate the average normal collision velocity $V_{avg}$ to the kinetic granular temperature $T_k$ by